HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 - Internals and concepts
-  - Strong and weak sides of node.js
+  - Strong and weak sides of node.js: 🎓 known
   - Stateful and stateless servers
   - Nonblocking I/O and slocking code
-  - Event loop: phases
+  - Event loop: phases: 🎓 known
-  - Event loop: microtasks and macrotasks
+  - Event loop: microtasks and macrotasks: 🎓 known
-  - Garbage collection
+  - Garbage collection: 🎓 known
-  - Node.js LTS schedule
+  - Node.js LTS schedule: 🎓 known
   - I/O-bound, CPU-bound, memory-bound tasks
   - Interactive applications (close to real-time)
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules: 🖐️ used
-  - ECMAScript modules
+  - ECMAScript modules: 🖐️ used
-  - node:module
+  - node:module: 🖐️ used
-  - Caching in CJS and ESM
+  - Caching in CJS and ESM: 🖐️ used
-  - Modules as singletons
+  - Modules as singletons: 🖐️ used
   - Contexts and scripts node:vm
-  - Dependencies: npm, node_modules
+  - Dependencies: npm, node_modules: 🖐️ used
-  - Dependencies: package.json and package lock
+  - Dependencies: package.json and package lock: 🖐️ used
   - Module-based permissions model
   - Isolation with modularity
   - Dependency injection